feathersjs/docs/faq/readme.md

 ## How do I debug my app

-It's really no different than debugging any other NodeJS app but you can refer to the [Debugging](../guides/advanced/debugging.md) section of the guide for more Feathers specific tips and tricks.
+It's really no different than debugging any other NodeJS app but you can refer to [this blog post](https://blog.feathersjs.com/debugging-feathers-with-visual-studio-code-406e6adf2882) for more Feathers specific tips and tricks.

 ## `possible EventEmitter memory leak detected` warning